hitmantb/fo4vrmto/README.md

 SKK Combat Stalker
 - It is the best random enemy spawner, and really keeps you on your toes with search and destroy death squads, recommended although it can make your game a tad less stable if spawned in specific situations

-Virtual Chems - This mod is quite janky at times and I will probably leave it disabled by default next release
-- With your left hand pick up stimpaks from your left ear and stab em in your right hand!
-Inhale all accidentally picked up jets!

-Virtual Holsters - This mod is quite janky at times and I will probably leave it disabled by default next release
-- Have a weapon in your hand.
-Move it over a holster sphere, feel light buzz on the controller.
-- Hold Favorites button until bigger buzz, now the weapon is assigned to that holster.
-- Now you can pick up the weapon from holster with Grip Or A button.aka "Use" button, same that opens doors.
-Same button to put the weapon pack to holster
-- To remove/empty weapon from holster, hold Favorites button with empty hands over the holster sphere until a big buzz informs that holster is empty and ready for a different weapon

 ## **Updating to New Version**

 - With the exception of major version upgrades like 2.0, I will never break a save intentionally